Disclosure: This post may contain affiliate links.

 Disclaimer: This post is made in partnership with Bernzomatic.
 As always, all opinions are my own.
 Thank you for supporting brands that support this site!

 Oh my gosh I’m so excited to share this sweet potato mousse recipe with you!
-It’s more like a combination of mousse and pudding, but regardless, the texture is perfect.

 I’ve mentioned it a few times, but I typically prefer savory sweet potatoes over sweet.
 Well, until now.
 Yes, this mousse is on the sweeter side, but it’s not too sweet and it pairs perfectly with torched meringue.